 - An MSNBC story ended with, "Now they will be without a grandmother, without a mother, and a man without a wife.
 And that's terrible."

-- After Senator Trent Lott of Mississippi expressed admiration for Senator Strom Thurmond of South Carolina at the latter's 100th birthday party in 2002 and said he wished that Thurmond had been elected President in 1948, George W. Bush felt compelled to deliver an Anvilicious reminder that segregation was wrong - nearly four whole decades after it had ceased to be a relevant issue.
+- After Senator Trent Lott of Mississippi expressed admiration for Senator Strom Thurmond of South Carolina at the latter's 100th birthday party in 2002 and said he wished that Thurmond had been elected President in 1948, George W. Bush felt compelled to deliver an Anvilicious reminder that segregation was wrong - nearly four whole decades after it had stopped being acknowleged by the majority of Americans.

 - After learning how bad The Holocaust was while researching for her role in Shining Through, actress Melanie Griffith said in the New York Daily News: "I didn't know that 6 million Jews were killed.
 That's a lot of people."